Skip to main content

 Reduced Charges

-All publication fees will be discounted 75% for authors from Category I countries, and will be reduced 50% for authors from countries in Categories II and III.
+All publication fees will be automatically waived for corresponding authors from Category I countries.
+Fees will be automatically reduced 50% for corresponding authors from countries in Category II and reduced upon request for countries from Category III.

 Contact Information